7 Simple Storytelling Tips for Career Success

 5. Make Connections through Moments.

 Which is more compelling – a vague overview of your history, or a specific, vividly-described moment that brings your experience to life?
-Use moments in your cover letters and interviews that show how you will succeed on the job.
+In your cover letters and interviews, use moments that show how you will succeed on the job.
 For example, “I trained and led 25 trainers each year in Rutgers’ Outdoor Action Program.”
 How was your leadership tested in that real-world experience?
 What is one moment that demonstrates how you can be counted on to show initiative and take the lead?

 6. Make sure your details are S.M.A.R.T.